-min\length: For string fields, the length of the shortest string(s) in the field.
+min_length: For string fields, the length of the shortest string(s) in the field.

-max\length: For string fields, the length of the longest string(s) in the field.
+max_length: For string fields, the length of the longest string(s) in the field.

-sign: If all the values in a numeric field have consistent sign, a sign constraint will be written with a value chosen from:

-- positive For all values v in field: v > 0

-- non-negative For all values v in field: $v \ge 0$
+- sign: If all the values in a numeric field have consistent sign, a sign constraint will be written with a value chosen from: - positive For all values v in field: v > 0 - non-negative For all values v in field: $v \ge 0$ max_nulls: The maximum number of nulls allowed in the field.

 - zero For all values v in field: v == 0

 - non-positive For all values v in field: $v \le 0$

 - negative For all values v in field: v < 0

 - null For all values v in field: v is null